Orthopaedic Research Society

 The Orthopaedic Research Society (ORS) is a professional, scientific, and medical organization focused on orthopaedic research.
 The stated mission of the ORS is to advance orthopaedic research through education, collaboration, communication, and advocacy.
 The ORS aims to raise resources for orthopaedic research and increase the awareness of the impact of such research on patients and the public.

-The Journal of Orthopaedic Research and JOR Spine are the official journals of ORS.
+Annual meetings are held across the US to discuss current research, with a number of awards available to further career trajectories of members.

 History

-In 1940, the Research Committee of the American Academy of Orthopaedic Surgeons, chaired by Dr. Alfred R. Shands, conducted a survey of its members which indicated that over 180 members were conducting some type of research.
+In 1940, the Research Committee of the American Academy of Orthopaedic Surgeons, chaired by Alfred R. Shands, conducted a survey of its members which indicated that over 180 members were conducting some type of research.
 This finding prompted several musculoskeletal investigators to express the desire for having a forum to present and share their work.
-Dr. Phillip D. Wilson, a member of the Academy, along with several others, met in San Francisco and proposed the idea of starting an organization focused solely on musculoskeletal research.
+Philip D. Wilson Jr., a member of the Academy, along with several others, met in San Francisco and proposed the idea of starting an organization focused solely on musculoskeletal research.
 This idea gained unanimous support from the American Academy of Orthopaedic Surgeons at their Annual Meeting in 1951.

 In 1952, the first meeting of the founding members of the ORS took place.
-At this first meeting, Dr. Philip D. Wilson created a draft constitution and set of by-laws for the fledgling society.
+At this first meeting, Philip D. Wilson Jr. created a draft constitution and set of by-laws for the fledgling society.
 It was determined that the purpose of the society was to "encourage and coordinate investigation and research in basic principles or clinical problems related to the special field of Orthopaedic Surgery."
-Due to the unexpected death of Dallas B. Phemister, MD, who had agreed to take on the role of chairman, the formal organization of the society was delayed.
+Due to the unexpected death of Dallas B. Phemister, who had agreed to take on the role of chairman, the formal organization of the society was delayed.

 1954 marked the first official meeting of the group at the Palmer House in Chicago under the Chairmanship of Wilson.
 At this first meeting there were twenty-nine people in attendance.
 Cultivating the relationship between clinicians and scientists while providing them with opportunities to come together and share ideas was the driving factor in establishing the society.
 "The close relationship of between clinicians and basic scientists would help ensure the prominent role of orthopaedic surgeons in delivering care to patients with injuries and diseases of the musculoskeletal system," explained Eugene R. Mindell, MD who served as president of the ORS from 1972–1973.